watermelonisred/tp/docs/UserGuide.md

 during matriculation.
 It is used for logging into various NUS systems.
 * **NUS email**: The official email address assigned to each student by NUS, typically in the format `<NETS id>@u.nus.edu`.
+* **CLI**: Command Line Interface.
+A text-based interface used to interact with software applications by typing commands.
+* **Week**: There are 13 weeks in each academic semester in NUS, and tutorial starts in Week 3.